H. P. Lovecraft's Dreams in the Witch-House: Plot

-He goes back to his room, and it is revealed that the witch has indeed carved a pentagram into his back.
-An audible disturbance again wakes him up, he spots little pugmarks and a scratch in the flour leading under his bed.
-He peers down and suddenly a mysterious hand reaches out and after few seconds, grabs him, he struggles to free himself of its grasp but is eventually dragged inside.
-He finds himself in a dark corridor, with the rat on his shoulder.
-The rodent repeatedly implores him to "sign" and strongly chews his wrist, leading to his blood from veins pouring onto the book beneath as the witch informs that now he has to sacrifice an infant for her, namely Danny.
-Walter then finds himself up seated in front of an open book in the restricted access room of a library in Miskatonic University in which he sees diagrams about unearthly geometry and on following pages, infant sacrificing rituals involving other creatures as well as that witch and rodent.
-He isn't able to discern the title in non-Latin script from the book's cover as it is badly damaged, however it is revealed as "Necronomicon" by a furious warden who intercepts him there and, unconvinced by his quick replies that he doesn't know how he entered the room, goes outside to call for security, giving him a chance to flee.
-Having returned, Walter's attempt to warn Frances goes in vain as she repeats to him that now he must seek psychological help and asks him to stay away from Danny.
+He goes back to his room, and it is revealed that the witch has actually carved a pentagram into his back.
+He lays flour on his floor to make sure he isn't sleepwalking.
+When awoken by an audible disturbance, he sees tracks in the flour leading under his bed.
+He peers down and is snatched by a mysterious hand, after which he finds himself in a dark corridor, with the rat on his shoulder.
+The rodent repeatedly implores him to "sign" and bites his wrist.
+Walter then finds himself seated in front of an open book that he has bled on in the restricted access room of a library in Miskatonic University, in which he sees diagrams of unearthly geometry and rituals for infant sacrifice.
+The book is revealed to be the "Necronomicon".
+Walter attempts to warn Frances, but she repeats to him that he must seek psychological help and asks him to stay away from Danny.